LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Introduction

 \section{Introduction}

-Recent developments of Large Language Models (LLMs) have demonstrated an unprecedented ability to comprehend and generate human-like text, leading to significant breakthroughs in natural language processing \cite{touvronLLaMAOpenEfficient2023,chowdheryPaLMScalingLanguage2022}.
-This has led to their adoption in various advanced open-ended applications, where they are being instructed to participate in dialogue \citep{openaiGPT4TechnicalReport2024}, formulate and execute plans \citep{guptaVisualProgrammingCompositional2022,gaoCLOVAClosedLoopVisual2023}, solve mathematical problems \citep{yangLargeLanguageModels2023}, etc., rather than just performing rigid natural language understanding tasks~\citep{wangGLUEMultiTaskBenchmark2019} like previous language models~\citep{gpt2, bert}. \red{The robust capability of LLMs in natural language comprehension and the generation of more nuanced and contextually relevant text provides a foundation for solving complex optimization problems using LLMs.}

-Humans acquire skills through practical experience and external guidance from instructors.
+Humans acquire skills through practical experience and external guidance from mentors.
 Similarly, solving optimization problems relies on well-designed algorithms incorporating prior knowledge, as well as meticulous procedural implementation.
-We regard common gradient-based optimizer as disciplined doer.
-These optimizers are effective in navigating the parameter space through precise, incremental adjustments based on gradient information.
+Practically, gradient-based algorithms have almost become the default choice for solving optimization problems in various machine learning models.
+We regard the gradient-based optimizers as disciplined doers that are effective in navigating the parameter space through precise, incremental adjustments based on gradient information.
 However, their local perspective often limits their ability to escape local optima and discover more optimal solutions.

-LLMs can be used as an high-level instructor, being capable of providing useful guidance for optimization, based on the abundant internal knowledge acquired through massive pre-training, Recent studies have proposed to utilize LLMs as strategy planner or optimizer on concrete optimization tasks.
-For example, Eureka~\citep{maEurekaHumanLevelReward2024} trains agents by reinforcement reward function designed by GPT-4, which can learn various complex skills such as dexterous pen spinning.
+In this work, we proposed an optimization method using LLMs as optimization instructors to provide high-level guidance for gradient-based optimizers.
+The basis of LLMs capable of solving optimization problems lies in their ability to comprehend and generate nuanced and contextually relevant text.
+Recent studies have proposed to utilize LLMs as strategy planners or optimizers in concrete optimization tasks.
+For example, Eureka~\citep{maEurekaHumanLevelReward2024} trains agents by reinforcement reward function designed by GPT-4, which can learn complex skills such as dexterous pen spinning.
 It shows that LLM can guide the trend of optimized policy on a delicate level.